wesleybjones/starting-conda/README.md

 Install jupyterlb and nb_conda_kernels.
 ``conda install jupyterlab nb_conda_kernels``

-Create a new environment with required packages using the conda-forge channel ``conda create -n data-science -f data-science-pkgs.txt``
+Create a new environment with required packages using the conda-forge channel.
+``conda create -n data-science -f data-science-pkgs.txt``